danialmoghaddam/docker-rclone-cron/README.md

     uid=1000(username) gid=1000(usergroup) groups=1000(usergroup),27(sudo) ... etc
 ```
 * `-e RCLONE_MODE` - Available modes are normally `copy` or `sync`. **This parameter is mandatory unless you specify the RCLONE_COMMAND environment variable** See more available sub-commands at [http://rclone.org/docs/](http://rclone.org/docs/)
-* `-e RCLONE_COMMAND` A custom rclone command which will override the default
+* `-e RCLONE_COMMAND` A custom rclone command which will override the default job
 * `-e CRON_SCHEDULE` A custom cron schedule which will override the default value of: 0 * * * * (hourly)
 * `-e RCLONE_CONFIG_PASS` If the `.rclone.conf` configuration file is encrypted, specify the password here
 * `-e RCLONE_BANDWIDTH` Bandwidth to be allocated to the rclone data mover.
 Specify as a number followed by an extension in bytes, kilobytes or megabytes (per second).
 Eg. 1G = 1GB/sec, 50M = 50MB/sec, 512K = 512KB/sec, etc. If this value is not set, rclone will utilise whatever bandwidth is available
-* `-e RCLONE_DESTINATION` The destination that the data should be backed up to (must be the same name as specified in .rclone.conf)
+* `-e RCLONE_DESTINATION` The destination that the data should be backed up to (must be the same name as specified in .rclone.conf). **This parameter is mandatory unless you specify the RCLONE_COMMAND environment variable**
-* `-e RCLONE_DESTINATION_SUBPATH` If the data should be backed up to a subpath on the destination (the path will be automatically created if it does not exist)
+* `-e RCLONE_DESTINATION_SUBPATH` If the data should be backed up to a subpath on the destination (the path will be automatically created if it does not exist). **This parameter is mandatory unless you specify the RCLONE_COMMAND environment variable**
-* `-e JOB_SUCCESS_URL` At the end of each rclone cron job, report to a healthcheck API endpoint at a defined web URI
+* `-e JOB_SUCCESS_URL` At the end of each rclone cron job, report to a healthcheck API endpoint at a defined web URI (eg. WDT.io or Healthchecks.io)

 ### Bind mounts